mbrandonw/presentations/2024-03-22-macros/presentation.md

 extension FeatureModel: PersistentModel {}
 ```

-^ In general one should consider access control to ensure that a macro can be applied to all kinds of public, private, internal, and package-level code.
+^ In general one should consider the various access control of the code it can be attached to.

 ---